-Overnight camping fees range from $5 to $20 a night.
-Chena River SRS and Eagle River Campground are $15 to $30 dollars a night and offer full hookups.
-For a full list of prices see http://dnr.alaska.gov/parks/asp/feesfs.pdf
+Overnight camping fees range from $20 to $35 a night.
+For a full list of prices see the full fee list page.

 Most parks open around the fifteenth of May and Close between September first and fifteenth.
 Opening dates will be posted at www.dnr.alaska.gov/parks/asp/curevnts.htm in the spring.

 Camping limits range from 4 to 15 nights depending on the campground.
-The limits that apply to each campground are listed on the campground charts at www.dnr.alaska.gov/parks/aspbro/index.htm and at www.alaska.gov/parks/aspunits/index.htm.
+The limits that apply to each campground are listed on the campground charts at www.alaska.gov/parks/units/campsitelist.htm.

 Campgrounds are rustic.
 Water is generally available from a hand pump.
 Showers and flushing bathroom facilities are not available.
 Outhouses are provided.

-The use of a recreational vehicle holding tank dump station at the below listed locations is $5.
-Visitors camping overnight and paying the nightly camping fee at Chena River SRS and Harding Lake SRA may dump their vehicle holding tank at the dump station facilities in those campgrounds for no charge.
+The use of a recreational vehicle holding tank dump station at the below listed locations is $10.
+Visitors camping overnight and paying the nightly camping fee at Harding Lake SRA may dump their vehicle holding tank at the dump station facility at that campground for no charge.